 Dave is responsible for overseeing Little Green Dreams, LLC (“The EcoSeekers”).
 He has produced each of the titles published by the company.

-Dave is Chief Leasing Administrative & Legal Services Officer at The Durst Organization, a world leader in the development of environmentally conscientious commercial and residential property.
+Dave is a Principal at The Durst Organization, a world leader in the development of environmentally conscientious commercial and residential property.

 Dave was previously the Chief Operating Officer of New York Water Taxi / Circle Line Downtown.
-He also previously oversaw the U.S. expansion opportunities of a European-based ‘green’ real estate development company, and served as the Director of Special Projects in the CEO’s office of ShoreBank, North America’s first and largest community development and environmental bank.
+He also previously oversaw U.S. expansion opportunities of a European-based ‘green’ real estate development company, and served as the Director of Special Projects in the CEO’s office of ShoreBank.
 Once upon a time, he worked at a philanthropic foundation called the Nathan Cummings Foundation, where he was well known for inadvertently setting off the office’s alarm system and then forgetting the password.
 In 1995, he created and led for six years a 501(c)(3) nonprofit volunteer organization dedicated to the elimination of prejudice and discrimination in local communities.

 Deanna Neil (“Dee”) – co-founder and Author